apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

 Troubleshooting
 ---------------
-If you find that it's not working for you (imported ebooks still have DRM), you can save a lot of time and trouble by deleting the DRMed ebook from calibre and then trying to add the ebook to calibre in debug mode with the command line tools.
-This will print out a lot of helpful debugging info that can be copied into any online help requests.
+If you find that it's not working for you (imported ebooks still have DRM - that is, they won't convert or open in the calibre ebook viewer), you should make a log of import process by deleting the DRMed ebook from calibre and then adding the ebook to calibre when it's running in debug mode.
+This will generate a lot of helpful debugging info that can be copied into any online help requests.
+Here's how to do it:

-On Macintosh only you must first run calibre, open Preferences, open Miscellaneous, and click on the “Install command line tools” button.
-(On Windows and Linux the command line tools are installed automatically.)

 On Windows, open a terminal/command window.
-(Start/Run… and then type 'cmd' (without the 's) as the program to run).
+(Start/Run… and then type 'cmd.exe' (without the 's) as the program to run).
 On Macintosh, open the Terminal application (in your Utilities folder).
 On Linux open a command window.
 Hopefully all Linux users know how to do this.

 You should now have a text-based command-line window open.

-Type in "calibre-debug -g" (without the ") and press the return/enter key.
+Type in "calibre-debug -g" (without the "s but with the space before the -g) and press the return/enter key.
 Calibre will launch and run as normal, but with debugging information output to the terminal window.

-Import the drmed eBook into calibre in any of the the normal ways.
+Import the DRMed eBook into calibre in any of the the normal ways.
 (I usually drag&drop onto the calibre window.)

-More debug information will be written to the terminal window.
+Debug information will be written to the terminal window.

 Copy the output from the terminal window.
 On Windows, you must use the window menu (little icon at left of window bar) to select all the text and then to copy it.